Top 5 Upcoming Smartphones For 2017 That Photographers Would Love

 Sony Xperia XZ Premium

 Sony smartphones have always boasted powerful cameras, and the Xperia XZ Premium is no exception.
 Together with the device’s stunning 5.5-inch 4K display, the smartphone’s 19-megapixel main sensor with 19 percent larger pixels is among the best in the market, enabling the device to capture excellent photographs even in low-light environments.
-Couple this with the Xperia XZ Premium’s capability to shoot slow-motion videos at an unprecedented 960fps, and Sony’s upcoming flagship gets even more attractive in the imaging department.
+Couple this with the Xperia XZ Premium’s capability to shoot slow-motion videos at an unprecedented 960fps, and Sony’s upcoming flagship gets even more attractive.

 LG V30 to Come with Snapdragon 835 and 6GB of RAM – Geeky Gadgets https://t.co/nNsyZ08eCd pic.twitter.com/XruHpehsON